A Cinematic Approach

 Phone: (916) 558-2109 (Best to call during office hours)

 This course uses critical thinking techniques to analyze and evaluate the positions, arguments, and methods of different thinkers as expressed in primary texts.
-Typical topics include human freedom, the belief in God, the nature and limits of scientific knowledge, the basis of moral judgments.
+Typical topics include human freedom, the belief in God, the nature and limits of scientific knowledge, the basis of aesthetic judgments.

 The goals of this course are to provide students with no previous background in philosophy with an introduction to the method of analytic inquiry and to equip them to critically read, assess, and write philosophical prose that draws upon film for demonstration and clarification.